paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 ### Statutory Notes

 #### Amendment of Subsection (d)
 Pub.
 L. 117–58, div.
 H, title VI, § 80603(b)(3), (c), Nov.
 15, 2021, 135 Stat.
 1341, provided that, applicable to returns required to be filed, and statements required to be furnished, after Dec.
+31, 2023, subsection (d) of this section is amended—

+(1) in paragraph (1), by striking “and” at the end;

+(2) in paragraph (2), by striking the period at the end and inserting “, and”; and

-31, 2023, subsection (d) of this section is amended by inserting after paragraph (2) the following new paragraph:
+(3) by inserting after paragraph (2) the following new paragraph:

 “(3) any digital asset (as defined in section 6045(g)(3)(D)).”